 The Discovery Grants Program supports ongoing programs of research with long-term goals rather than a single short-term project or collection of projects.
 These grants recognize the creativity and innovation that are at the heart of all research advances.
 Discovery Grants are considered “grants in aid” of research, as they provide long term operating funds and can facilitate access to funding from other programs, but are not meant to support the full costs of a research program.

 - October 3*: Attach a solid draft of your grant application to a Research Proposal Form on the Bridge.
 This will allow for review and approvals to be obtained at the level of the Department Chair, Dean and VP Research.
 A working copy PDF can be saved from the NSERC Research Portal and uploaded to the Research Proposal Form.
 Please also include a copy of your CCV.
-Gillian Laird (ORIS Grants Facilitator) will read and provide feedback on your draft at that time (or earlier is certainly welcome – feel free to send Gillian a draft anytime in advance).
+Stacey Leavitt (ORIS Grants Facilitator) will read and provide feedback on your draft at that time (or earlier is certainly welcome – feel free to send Stacey a draft anytime in advance).

 - October 31: Submit your final application through the NSERC Research Portal.